-Browse the egg aisle at your local grocer, and you’re likely to be confused.
+You’re likely to be confused when you browse the egg aisle at your local grocer.
 What does each label mean?
-Is one better for scrambling or baking?
-Are egg whites healthier?
-Pasture raised eggs vs organic?
+Is there one kind of egg that is better for scrambling or baking?
+Are egg whites healthier than an egg with yolk?
+Pasture-raised eggs vs. organic vs. pasture-raised organic vs. restorative vs. true blue heirloom eggs?
 Fear not.
 Today, we’re breaking down how to buy the healthiest eggs and what egg labels actually mean.
 Based on nutritional value (and farm conditions), we’ll uncover which eggs are worth the splurge.
-Although egg prices run the gamut, they can easily be a part of a nourishing diet—especially on a budget.
+Although egg prices have increased in recent years, they still run the gamut; they can easily be a part of a nourishing diet—especially on a budget.
 Time to get cracking.

 Are eggs healthy?